klauer/epics-sumo-mirror/doc/reference-sumo.rst

 form MODULE or MODULE:{+-}VERSION that specifies just a module name, a module and some versions or a single version.
 The command prints a list of :term:`buildtags` of matching :term:`builds` on the console.
 If option ``--brief`` is given, the program just shows the buildtags.
+In this case, options ``--sort-build-dependencies-first`` and ``--sort-build-dependencies-last`` can be used to change the order of the builds shown.

 build list
 ::::::::::

 This command lists the names of all builds.
+Options ``--sort-build-dependencies-first`` and ``--sort-build-dependencies-last`` can be used to change the order of the builds shown.

 .. _reference-sumo-new: